Interview with Valeria Colangiulo

 I learned a lot during those 2 years, about making upmarket in general, about my brand specifically, its values, the logic behind the products, how to explain to my customers why they should buy my mascara or foundation instead of some competitors’ brands… 2 intense years, after which I was transferred to another department, slightly connected to merchandising: the Trade Marketing Department (my current position).

 Describe what do you do in your work?

 My current job title is Trade Marketing Specialist; I work with the Sales Department.

-I’M in charge of all the marketing activities towards a particular type of L’Oréal distributors.
+I’m in charge of all the marketing activities towards a particular type of L’Oréal distributors.
 L’Oréal sells its products through distributors, not directly to final customers.
-These sellers often need our support in order to sell our products in the best way; let’s consider it some sort of consulting, about the range of products in the stores, the different need of customers, different ways to promote the company’s products, and so on.
-We Trade Marketing Specialists do this, so we must develop a deep knowledge of the products that we sell, an even more profound knowledge of the distributor, the competition, the customers’ behavior, etc.,
+These sellers often need our support in order to sell our products in the best way; let’s consider it some sort of consulting, about the range of products in the stores, the different needs of customers, different ways to promote the company’s products, and so on.
+We Trade Marketing Specialists do this, so we must develop a deep knowledge of the products that we sell, even more, profound knowledge of the distributor, the competition, the customers’ behavior, etc.,

 Among all L’Oréal categories, my focus is on Make Up (L’Oréal Paris, Maybelline NY, Essie)